A 'GERM THEORY' OF EDUCATION

 Unfortunately, all of the above information-spreading methods can operate

-authors are experts in their field of science, the bad information can be
+authors are experts in their fields, the bad information can be

 spread almost as easily as the good.
 If most reference books contain a